lee2sman/now/README.md

 => [resources](/resources)
 => [blog](/nosebook)

-*working projects log*
+*current working projects log*

-## Exhibition
+## Exhibition/Publication

-232henley and Untitled are part of the exhibition [Feralpy](https://www.fluxfactory.org/feralpy-group-exhibition/) at Flux Factory on Governor's Island in New York.
+Exocolony, an experimental grotesque narrative sci-fi experienced via filling out Google Forms is now online, [published by ORAL.pub](http://oral.pub/).

 ### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
-I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.
+I am working on developing support for artist-run groups to do archiving and digital preservation work along with oral history.
 See [ongoing project notes](https://leetusman.com/archiving-artist-spaces).
+Currently working with Flux Factory.

+I am co-editing an upcoming issue of Hyperrhiz: New Media Cultures, online culture of electronic literature, new media criticism and net art.

 ### Studio practice